 We were also really impressed with the Tizen smart TV platform that Samsung uses for all of its smart TVs.
 This UI doesn’t get as much praise as it should, but in this TV, Tizen is at the top of its game.
-Everything is smooth and getting connected to the internet is a breeze.
+Everything is smooth, and getting connected to the internet is a breeze.
 This model includes smart features such as Bixby voice control, smart speaker expandability with Alexa and Google Assistant compatibility, and much more.
 You can even connect to the Apple TV app directly from this interface, something that’s exclusive to Samsung right now.
-Overall the amazing Samsung QN55Q80RAFXZA will fit a wide range of needs in your home, which is why it made its ways onto our top picks list.
-It ticks all of the right boxes for the best oled tvs.
+Overall the amazing Samsung QN55Q80RAFXZA will fit a wide range of needs in your home, which is why it made its way onto the list of our top picks.
+It ticks all of the right boxes for the best OLED TVs.

 Award: Best Value

-WHY WE LIKE IT: The TCL 55R617 is the most affordable 4K smart TV on our list, making it an easier purchase to make when it comes to the 55 inch range.
-With a surprisingly good picture quality and smooth user experience, you’re getting a killer deal with this TV.
+WHY WE LIKE IT: The TCL 55R617 is the most affordable 4K smart TV on our list, making it an easier purchase to make when it comes to the 55-inch range.
+With surprisingly good picture quality and smooth user experience, you’re getting a killer deal with this TV.

-The TCL TVs exclusively feature the Roku smart user interface, which is one of the most seamless and easy to use platforms.
-While there are a couple menu options that can get a little clunky, we were generally very pleased at how easy it is to use the TCL 55R617.
-You have access to most of the major streaming services and WiFi connectivity isn’t a problem.
+The TCL TVs exclusively feature the Roku smart user interface, which is one of the most seamless and easy-to-use platforms.
+While there are a couple of menu options that can get a little clunky, we were generally very pleased at how easy it is to use the TCL 55R617.
+You have access to most of the major streaming services, and WiFi connectivity isn’t a problem.
 One thing we wish we could see more of here is additional picture settings.
 Unfortunately, there’s not much to customize with this TCL TV.
-This TV may be missing the best smart platform, Even so, pair it with the best streaming device and you will be happy.
+This TV may be missing the best smart platform, Even so, pair it with the best streaming device, and you will be happy.
 If you’re looking to upgrade to a 65″ TV instead, take a look at the TCL 6 series.

 Award: Best 4K HDR